MicrosoftDocs/learn/learn-pr/iot/synchronize-azure-digital-twins-with-iot-device-data/includes/3-ingest-device-data.md

     :::image type="content" source="../media/3-code-2.png" alt-text="Screenshot of code in Visual Studio, showing the new variables." lightbox="../media/3-code-2.png":::

 1. In the `Run` method, add the following code after the log line.
 This code snippet uses the authentication variables above to set up a `DigitalTwinsClient`, which contains methods to retrieve and update digital twin information.
-For more information about this class, see [DigitalTwinsClient Class](https://learn.microsoft.com/dotnet/api/azure.digitaltwins.core.digitaltwinsclient).
+For more information about this class, see [DigitalTwinsClient Class (.NET SDK)](https://learn.microsoft.com/dotnet/api/azure.digitaltwins.core.digitaltwinsclient).

     ```csharp
     var credentials = new DefaultAzureCredential();